The Guinness Partnership

 Improved consistency delivers huge cost savings for Guinness

 Guinness’ Destination 2018 plan brought the organisation together in a consistent and coherent way.
-The strategy fundamentally redesigned the way Guinness was organised and the systems used, and it was in this context that the Benefit and Budgeting Calculator was adopted.
+The strategy fundamentally redesigned the way Guinness was organised and the systems used, and it was in this context that the Better Off Calculator was adopted.
 With improved communication, departments now work better and smarter together to ensure customers are more financially resilient.

 Since the launch of the plan Guinness has built 1,800 new homes, delivered £12 million of cost-savings and improved both customer and employee satisfaction year-on-year by delivering more consistent and accessible services.

-With the help of the Benefit and Budgeting Calculator, Guinness has witnessed the following benefits:
+With the help of the Better Off Calculator, Guinness has witnessed the following benefits:

 - Improved customer interactions.
 Customer satisfaction scores increased year-on-year (2016;76%, 2017;77%, 2018; 78%), giving clear evidence that interactions have improved.

 - Huge usage on assessments.
-56,000 assessments have been completed using the Benefit and Budgeting Calculator.
+56,000 assessments have been completed using the Better Off Calculator.
 38% were new cases, compared with 62% which were ongoing.
 Access to more consistent data now steers these follow-up conversations in a better direction.

 - Higher staff engagement rates.
 Opportunities to improve the conversation skills of advisors were identified and addressed.
 Staff in the Customer Accounts department are now more confident in their work, which has been a key driver in the rising staff engagement scores in this service.
 (86% in 2018).